Identifies the central coordinates of a circle with a fixed radius that maximizes the coverage of demand points.

 Column name in

-with the value of interest to summarize.- top_n
+dfwith the value of interest to summarize.- top_n

 Positive integer greater or equal to 1 (default is 1).
 Specifies how many highest concentration circles are returned.
 If

-.
+top_n > 1, then after each iteration the points belonging to the highest concentration are removed fromdf.
 This prevents the subsequent concentrations from being located in the same area, which would otherwise repeatedly select overlapping points with the largest values.- radius

 Numeric.
 Radius of the circle in meters (default = 200).